UI-Research/mobility-from-poverty/documentation/overview.md

 ### Process

-This metric shows the ratio of households with the presence of a computer and a type of broadband internet subscription in their household (we calculate the overall ratio, as well as by racial subgroup - measured according to the race of each head of the household).
+This metric shows the ratio of households with the presence of a computer and a type of broadband internet subscription in their household (we calculate the overall ratio, as well as by race/ethnicity and income subgroups.)

-This metric is calculated using `digital_access.qmd' in the 04_education folder.
+This metric is calculated using `digital_access.qmd` in the 08_education folder.

 ## Social Capital